Strong weighted and restricted weak weighted estimates of the square function: Restricted weak weighted estimate of the square function

 But then, using our stopping criterion we see that the last expression is bounded by

 which proves the theorem.

 \end{proof}

-{\bf Remark.} Now we will see what can be changed in the reasoning of \cite{DSaLaRey} in order to obtain the estimate better than $[w]_{A_2}^{1/2} \log^{1/2}(1+[w]_{A_2})$ for a special choice of $\vf =w^{-1}$.
-In fact, the Bellman function technique of \cite{INV1} gave us a better estimate in this particular case $\vf=w^{-1}$:
+{\bf Remark.} Now we will see what can be changed in the reasoning of \cite{DSaLaRey} in order to obtain the estimate better than \eqref{final-w-SqF} for a special choice of $\vf =w^{-1}$.
+In fact, the Bellman function technique of the previous section gave us a better estimate in this particular case $\vf=w^{-1}$:

-Now we will obtain this improved estimate replacing the Bellman function technique by ``slicing/stopping time" technique.